 Yes, Portland Coffee Roasters will be open throughout construction near the D/E security checkpoint.
 Additionally, the new Elephants location in the ticket lobby and baggage claim serves Stumptown coffee.

 To make room for the new main terminal footprint at PDX.
 Construction crews have started expanding the airport 150 feet to the west to bring the new main terminal design to life.

 Yes.
-Starting January 2, 2021, both the B/C and D/E checkpoints will operate 24 hours a day and 7 days a week at PDX.
+Both the B/C and D/E checkpoints are operating 24 hours a day and 7 days a week at PDX.

 Yes.
-A new concourse connector will open at PDX in late 2023 when the new main terminal construction is complete.
+A new concourse connector will open at PDX in spring 2024 when the new main terminal construction is complete.

 Yes.
-Starting January 5, all connecting passengers at PDX may use the Express Lane.
+All connecting passengers at PDX may use the Express Lane.
 If you are approved for TSA PreCheck, you may use that lane at PDX as well.